-The Tradeoff of Nearly Every DevOps Metric: Cost
+The Tradeoff Of Every DevOps Metric: Cost

 If the goal of DevOps is to maximize efficiency and eliminate waste, then an important part of gauging its success is to monitor cost alongside other DevOps metrics.
 In a perfect world, everyone would have the most scalable, fast, and highly available applications possible.

 However, companies also need to ensure they can sell their product at a price the market is willing to pay while maintaining strong margins.
 Achieving those attributes often requires you to spend more — either in actual cost, or in time spent building and maintaining.

 It’s important to consider the underlying cost implication of each DevOps metrics and decide which tradeoffs make the most sense for you.
 For example, if you’re a payment processing platform, ensuring high availability of your payment functionality is likely extremely important for your customer experience and trust — so you may want to accept higher costs to support that feature.
 For less essential products, you may want to choose to value cost-efficiency higher instead.